spitlo/firetrak/README.md

 ## Setup

 1. Clone this repo.
-1. Make an A type DNS entry for your preferred dev domain, with a `*.` prefix (e.g. `*.local.example.dev`) and point it to `127.0.0.1`.
+1. Make a type A DNS record for your preferred dev domain, with a `*.` prefix (e.g. `*.local.example.dev`) and point it to `127.0.0.1`.
 This must be a real domain you own.
 1. Add your credentials and preferences to a `.env` file as described below.

 ### Set up `.env`